 Features of the Inov-8 Men's Fastlift 335

 The majority of oly shoes can be quite heavy and cumbersome to use for anything other than squats.
-In many cross-fit situations, you have to choose whether to jeopardize correct jumping technique and wear weight lifting shoes or wear running trainers and not get the most out of your squats and deadlifts.
+In many cross-fit situations, you have to choose whether to jeopardize the correct jumping technique and wear weight lifting shoes or wear running trainers and not get the most out of your squats and deadlifts.

 The Inov8 Fastlift has bridged the gap between a traditional weight lifting shoe and a running shoe.
 The secret to this hybrid shoe is the patented Powertruss technology.

-By strategically placing several hollow thermoplastic polyurethane (TPU) columns through the heel section it can deliver a stable weight-bearing load of over 1200 pounds.
-At 335 grams the shoe is amazingly lightweight for the support that it provides.
+By strategically placing several hollow thermoplastic polyurethane (TPU) columns through the heel section, it can deliver a stable weight-bearing load of over 1200 pounds.
+At 335 grams, the shoe is amazingly lightweight for the support that it provides.

 Many users have noticed enhanced stability from the heel up into the core with the Inov-8.
 The design helps guide the knees into a stable tracking position during squats and minimizes leg buckling.